-'''

-reldist subcmd\ varname\ refvar\ [if]\ [in]\ [weight]\ [,\ options\ ] where varname\ and\ refvar\ specify\ two\ variables\ to\ be\ compared.

-'''
+reldist subcmd varname refvar [if] [in] [weight] [, options] where varname and refvar specify two variables to be compared.

+In both cases, subcmd can be

+histogram

-In both cases, fweights, pweights, and iweights are allowed (see [U] 11.1.6 weight) and subcmd can be pdf to estimate the density function of the relative distribution, possibly including a histogram of the relative density, hist ogram to estimate a histogram of the relative density, cdf to estimate the relative distribution function (equivalent to a so-called probability-probability plot), $$ divergence to estimate the Kullback-Leibler divergence (entropy), the Chi- squared divergence, or the dissimilarity index (total variation dis- tance) of the relative distribution, to estimate the median relative polarization index (MRP), as well as its decomposition into a lower and and upper polarization index (LRP α and URP), summarize to estimate summary statistics such as the mean or the median of the relative ranks and, optionally, store the relative ranks in a new variable.
+pdf estimate the density function of the relative distribution, possibly including a histogram of the relative density estimate a histogram of the relative density cdf estimate the relative distribution function (equivalent to a so-called probability-probability plot)

+divergence estimate the Kullback-Leibler divergence (entropy), the Chi-squared divergence, or the dissimilarity index (total variation distance) of the relative distribution mrp estimate the median relative polarization index (MRP), as well as its decomposition into a lower and and upper polarization index (LRP and URP)

+summarize estimate summary statistics such as the mean or the median of the relative ranks and, optionally, store the relative ranks in a new variable and fweights, pweights, and iweights are allowed; see [u] 11.1.6 weight.
-Creating a graph after estimation

-After applying reldist pdf, reldist hist, or reldist cdf, command reldist graph can be used to draw a graph of the results.
+Creating a graph after estimation After applying reldist pdf, reldist hist, or reldist cdf, command reldist graph can be used to draw a graph of the results.
 The syntax is